Frank Geyer

-The Holmes–Pitezel Case
+Holmes–Pitezel case

 H.H.
 Holmes's recorded crimes began in Chicago in 1893 when he opened a hotel called The World's Fair Hotel for the World's Columbian Exposition.
 The structure, built by Holmes, would later be known as the 'Murder Castle', as demonstrably false press accounts averred that labyrinthine constructions on the top two floors were used by Holmes to torture and kill numerous victims.
 Reports by the yellow press claimed the structure contained secret torture chambers, trap doors, gas chambers and a basement crematorium; none of these claims were true.
 Even a 1937 article in the Chicago Tribune described: "There were rooms that had no doors.
 There were doors that had no rooms.
 A mysterious house it was indeed -- a crooked house, a reflex of the builder's own distorted mind.
-In that house occurred dark and eerie deeds.".
+In that house occurred dark and eerie deeds."
 While Holmes' "Murder Castle" is a total fabrication, it is true that he killed multiple times, partly in furtherance of an insurance fraud scheme.
 In doing so, Holmes left a complicated trail of evidence through several US states and the Canadian province of Ontario.

 Boston police inspectors and a Pinkerton detective apprehended Holmes in 1894 in Boston on a coroner's warrant for insurance fraud perpetrated in Philadelphia; however, Boston officials did not find the warrant sufficient to hold Holmes so they contacted Fort Worth, Texas for an outstanding warrant of horse theft.
 Holmes volunteered to be extradited to Philadelphia for the insurance fraud as he felt he would receive a much lighter sentence.
 Texas was notorious for rendering harsh sentences to horse thieves.
 The City of Philadelphia Police Department sent Detective Thomas Crawford to Boston to bring H. H. Holmes and his accomplice, Mrs. Carrie Pitezel, to Philadelphia for a trial.